heyoka/faxe-docs/docs/nodes/database/crate_out.md

 ### Since vs. 1.0.13:
 If `db_fields` and `faxe_fields` are not given, the node now tries to find the table structure on its own, by querying the destination table.
 In this mode, the remaining_fields_as parameter will be ignored.
+For this feature a separate connection to CrateDB is used, which gets its default connection parameters from config settings regarding the `postgre protocol` of CrateDB.

 Example